ROS2 Guidelines

 • If you have a lot of complex functions - move them to a library

-• Throttle log messages that are very frequent, or set to DEBUG.
+• Throttlearrow-up-right log messages that are very frequent, or set to DEBUG.

 How to get parameters to your node